microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 ### Response and Response Trailers

 All response headers and trailers are copied from the proxied response to the outgoing client response by default.
-Response and response trailer transforms may specify if they should be applied only for successful responses of for all responses.
+Response and response trailer transforms may specify if they should be applied only for successful responses or for all responses.

 In code these are implemented as derivations of the abstract classes [ResponseTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTransform) and [ResponseTrailersTransform](xref:Microsoft.ReverseProxy.Service.RuntimeModel.Transforms.ResponseTrailersTransform).